DSACMS/ospo-guide/content/outbound/gen-ai-policy.md

 sticky_sidenav: true
 ---

-## DSACMS Gen AI Policy
+## DSACMS Generative AI Policy

+At DSACMS, AI tools *(LLMs, coding assistants)* are welcome as part of contribution workflow, but they don't change who's responsible for the code you submit.

+In our repositories, Generative AI usage is outlined in [CONTRIBUTING.md](https://github.com/DSACMS/repo-scaffolder/blob/main/tier3/%7B%7Bcookiecutter.project_slug%7D%7D/CONTRIBUTING.md), which has a dedicated "AI Usage" section covering acceptable and unacceptable uses when contributing directly to repositories.

+The guidelines below are organized around the core tenets we want every developer to hold when using Generative AI here at DSACMS.

+## Guidelines

+1. Transparency and Disclosure

-- Explicitly state where AI was used in PRs
+If AI is used in your work, explicitly state where and how it was used in your pull request.

+- Acceptable: Using AI to gain understanding of existing code or to brainstorm solution ideas for an issue.
+- Acceptable: Using AI to translate or proofread your comments or PR descriptions, as long as the wording stays as close as possible to what you originally wrote.

+2. Human in the Loop
+Using mentioned above, using AI does not change who's responsible for the code you submit.
+A person remains accountable for their every contribution and AI does not act on the project's behalf unsupervised.

+- Unacceptable: Using external AI tooling *(bots, agents)* to directly interacting with the project, including creating issues, opening PRs, or commenting on GitHub.

+3. Responsible Development and Code Quality
+Using AI does not lower the bar and quality of your code contributions.

-- Never ship AI code you can’t explain line by line to a developer
+- Unacceptable: Submitting AI generated code you can't explain line by line to a developer, or using AI output without fully understanding it or verifying it's the correct approach
-- If the human effort put in a PR, e.g. writing LLM prompts, is less than the effort we would need to put to review it, please don't submit the PR.
-Think of it this way: we can already write LLM prompts or run automated tools ourselves, and that would be faster and more secure than reviewing external PRs.
+- Unacceptable: Submitting a PR where the effort you put in, such as writing a prompt, is less than the effort it would take a maintainer to review it.
+We can already write prompts or run automated tools ourselves and doing that directly is faster and more secure than reviewing a low effort PR.
+- Unacceptable: Using AI to increase the breadth of your contributions, such as spreading yourself across several projects at once.
+You provide more value by engaging deeply with one or two projects than shallowly with many.

 ## Pull Request Guidelines